 Speaking of artificial intelligence, workplace technology plays a crucial role in retaining top talent.
 This is especially important because Millennials and Gen Z are expected to dominate the workforce in the next few years.
 By 2025, Millennials and Gen Z are expected to make up 75% of the total workforce.

-Technology will play a crucial role in attracting and retaining this young talent, especially Gen Z. As explained by Business Woman Guide founder Laura Gayle: "Millennials love their technology, but Gen Z takes their affection for technology to an entirely new level.
-They're the first true digital natives, as they can't remember a time without the internet, and many of them have grown up in the age of IoT.
-Gen Zers are rarely seen without their smartphones or another connected gadget in hand - tech is automatically their "go-to" solution."
+Technology will play a crucial role in attracting and retaining this young talent, especially Gen Z. "Millennials love their technology, but Gen Z has brought their love of technology to whole new heights, explained Business Woman's guide author Laura Gayle.
+These are the first true digital natives because without the Internet these can not recall a time, and many were brought up in the IoT era.
+Gen Zers is rarely seen without your smartphones or wired system - software is your "go-to" solution immediately.

 Tech-savvy talent naturally gravitates toward tech-savvy companies.
 Organizations need to make a conscious effort to modernize their offices.